Sabah Tshung Tsin Secondary School: 1974–1989: Restructuring and Growth

-1989–today
+1989–2015: Development

 The school's principal Chang Yu On died on 4 November 1989 of a heart attack at age 48.
-In 1991, the Yang di-Pertua Negeri of Sabah bestowed the honorary title "Datuk" to Chang Yu On posthumously to honour his contributions.
-The new principal was the then vice-principal Mr. Lau Suan Hok.
+In 1991, the Yang di-Pertua Negeri of Sabah, Mohammad Said Keruak bestowed the honorary title "Datuk" to Chang Yu On posthumously to honour his contributions to Chinese education in conjunction with his 66th birthday celebrations.
+The new principal was the then vice-principal, Lau Suan Hok.
 In March 1990, Tsen Kui On and Hiew Hoh Shin were chosen as vice-principals of the school.

 During the tenure of Lau Suan Hok, air-conditioning was installed in classrooms and the library was expanded.
 Lau retired in 1996 and Tsen Kui On became principal.

-A seven-storey Co-curricular Activity Building was opened in December 1994.
-The canteen was moved to this building from the original five storey building, and two computer labs were added.
+A seven-storey Co-curricular Activity Building was opened in December 1994 and is the first Co-curricular Activity Building that is built in Malaysia.
+The canteen was moved to this building from the original five-storey building, and two computer labs were added.
 The co-curricular activity offices were situated on the third floor.
-Music rooms, orchestral rehearsal facilities and photographic studios were also placed in this building.
+Music rooms, orchestral rehearsal facilities and photography studios were also placed in this building.